rohitambati/ELT_DBT_Snowflake_Airflow_Project/README.md

-# ETL Project: Modern Data Transformation and Loading with DBT, Snowflake, and Airflow
+# ELT Project: Modern Data Transformation and Loading with DBT, Snowflake, and Airflow

 ## Project Description